uber-archive/idl/README.md

 managed definitions for the services being consumed will live side by side in sibling directories.

-The reason for mixing both managed and unmanaged folders together is to support relative filepath includes in thrift files.
+The reason for mixing both managed and unmanaged directories together is to support relative filepath includes in thrift files.

-For example, if the service git@github.com:foo/bar.git references type definitions from the services git@github.com:foo/baz.git and git@github.com:qux/quux.git, then you might see the following folder and file structure:
+For example, if the service git@github.com:foo/bar.git references type definitions from the services git@github.com:foo/baz.git and git@github.com:qux/quux.git, then you might see the following directory and file structure:

     $ tree
     .